dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### Getting Class object
 Kotlin has its own reflection classes, i.e. in addition to ``java.lang.Class`` there is ``kotlin.reflect.KClass``.
 This makes sense because Kotlin has language features which do not exist in Java.
-(For example, you might want to check using reflection if function argument is optional.)
+(For example, you might want to check using reflection if the function argument is optional.)

-In Groovy, as far as I know, it's not possible to check using reflection whether function argument is optional or not.
+In Groovy, as far as I know, it's not possible to check using reflection whether a function argument is optional or not.
 Probably, analyzing Groovy AST is the way to do it.

 Java: